touraye/under-doz/content/Module-5-control-structures/d-iterative-statements.md

 ## :four: For Loop

-A `for` loop might appear a bit different from a `while` loop syntactically, but the underlying mechanisms are the same.
+A `for` loop might appear a bit different from a `while` and a `do` loop syntactically, but the underlying mechanisms are the same.
 A `for` loop also has an assignment (control variable or sentinel value), reassignment (increment or decrement), and a Boolean expression (condition), though they are placed differently.
 A `for` statement also has parentheses `()` and a body `{}`.
 The parentheses `()` require two mandatory components: the sentinel value and the condition, while the increment or decrement can be placed either in the parentheses or in the body.

 **How it works:**